Raleigh Executive Jetport: Recent and future improvements

-Several significant expansions and improvements have recently concluded at Raleigh Exec.
-In addition to widening the taxiway to 50 feet and improving its weight capacity to 100,000 pounds in 2018, Raleigh Exec expanded its North Terminal area, adding sites for seven new corporate hangars 15,000 square feet or larger — each site with water and sewer service, fiber internet service, adjacent rail service, a public fire suppression system, a large apron and a new taxiway connector.
-The O. A. "Buddy" Keller III Terminal, a two-story, 14,500-square-foot terminal, opened in October 2019.
-Other upcoming projects include expansion of the airport's sewer capacity.
+Several significant expansions and improvements have concluded over the last decade — including the addition of 550 acres in 2024 and widening of the taxiway to 50 feet with a weight capacity of 100,000 pounds.
+In 2018, Raleigh Exec expanded its North Terminal area, adding sites for seven new corporate hangars 15,000 square feet or larger — each site with water and sewer service, fiber internet service, adjacent rail service, a public fire suppression system, a large apron and a new taxiway connector.
+The second phase of development in the North Terminal area is now underway with more large corporate hangars.

+The O.A.
+"Buddy" Keller III Terminal, a two-story, 14,500-square-foot terminal, opened in 2019 with expanded office space added in 2025 for business operating at the jetport.
+A new bypass-taxiway opened in 2025; with that improved access, one section of the airport just south of the terminal is being developed further with 27 additional aircraft hangars and a 1,500-square-foot maintenance facility.
+Raleigh Exec also has been approved by the FAA for an air traffic control tower to manage traffic from the airport grounds, a project that is now in the design phase and scheduled to open in 2029.

+One of the more notable expansions was the addition of North Carolina's first electric aircraft charger, opened in partnership with BETA Technologies in 2025.
+At the time of its dedication, the location that includes a small campus of environmentally-sustainable container buildings, was part of BETA's nationwide charging network with about 50 sites across the East, West and Gulf coasts.

 Economic impact

-Raleigh Exec contributed about $61.16 million to the local economy, according to a 2019 report published by the North Carolina Division of Aviation.
-Researchers estimated that the jetport generated $19.5 million per year in personal income and $2.376 million in state and local taxes.
-The airport was credited with creating about 470 jobs, including those located on the jetport grounds and other supported by activity taking place at the jetport.
+Raleigh Exec contributed about $104.2 million to the local economy, according to a 2025 biannual report published by the North Carolina Division of Aviation that based its findings on data from 2023, the most recent year of complete data available at the time of the study.
+Researchers estimated that the jetport generated $42.89 million per year in personal income and $4.996 million in state and local taxes.
+The airport was credited with creating about 530 jobs, including those located on the jetport grounds and others supported by activity taking place at the jetport.